cosmosking2050/API/1.3/CONTENTS/APPENDIX/APPENDIX_B.md

 </tr>
 <tr>
 <td>E109 API not activated</td>
 <td>E833 This Pass Template is set to send Personalized Passes.
-Atleast 'email' or 'phone' or 'customdataid' is required with the Pass Data</td>
+Atleast 'email' or 'phone' or 'custom identifier' is required with the Pass Data</td>
 </tr>
 <tr>
 <td>E110 Invalid receiver number</td>